jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 **Processor Pricing Risk & Opportunity Cost**

 After the processor delivers the asset on the spend chain, they are entitled to withdraw the asset on the debit chain, but not until the challenge period is complete.
-From the processor's perspective, there are two downsides to the wait period.
+From the processor's perspective, there are two downsides to this delay.

 1. These funds cannot be used to fulfill more intents until the challenge period is over.
 2. During the challenge period, the processor is exposed to fluctuations in price of the locked asset.

 These two factors may have some impact on transaction cost (compared to skipping Safenet and using the centralized processor directly with trust).

 _The protocol allows the processor to extract the funds on the debit chain at any time if they prove on the debit chain that the funds were delivered.
-However, as described previously, most proving methods currently tend to be expensive and time-consuming, and so waiting for the withdrawal period works better in practice._
+However, as described previously, most proving methods currently tend to be expensive and time-consuming, and so waiting for the withdrawal period is more economical in practice._

 **Processor Unable To Collect Funds On The Debit Chain**